AI CODE REVIEW

 1. Static Code Analyzers (SAST)

-They scan your codebase without executing it, looking for common patterns like:
+These are the go-to tools for most dev teams.
+They scan your codebase without executing it, looking for common patterns like SQL injection, XSS risks, and unsafe functions.

-But here’s the catch: They’re only as smart as their rule set.
+• But here's the catch: They're only as smart as their rule set.

 2. Dynamic Analysis Tools (DAST)

-These are the “let’s run it and see what breaks” kind.
+These are the "let's run it and see what breaks" kind.
+DAST tools test your running app by simulating external attacks.

-But they’re reactive; they can only find what’s already deployed.
+• But they're reactive: they can only find what's already deployed.

 3. Code Coverage & Diff Tools